 Waterfalls occur where streams flowing into the Niobrara run over the erosion-resistant Rosebud formation.
 Over 230 waterfalls occur along the westernmost part of the Niobrara, including the state's highest—Smith Falls, which plunges approximately 63 feet before flowing several hundred yards into the river.
 Some waterfalls trickle playfully into the river, while others are found on tributary streams hidden within shady side canyons.

 In north central Nebraska, the 100th Meridian splits the middle of the Niobrara River Valley.
 Here humid eastern and dry western air masses collide, creating a unique mixing zone for several species of plants and animals.
-Six major ecosystem types converge in the valley including northern boreal forest, western forest, eastern deciduous forest, tallgrass prairie, mixed-grass prairie, and shortgrass prairie.
-Approximately 160 plant and animal species are found at the edge of their distributional ranges here, and several bird species such as indigo and lazuli buntings, yellow-shafted and red-shafted flickers, and Baltimore and Bullock's orioles have been known to hybridize in the valley.
+Six major ecosystem types converge in the valley, including northern boreal forest, western coniferous forest, eastern deciduous forest, tallgrass prairie, mixed-grass prairie, and Sandhills prairie (a distinct type of mixed-grass prairie).
+Approximately 160 plant and animal species are found at the edge of their distributional ranges here, and several bird species such as indigo and lazuli buntings, and Baltimore and Bullock's orioles have been known to hybridize in the valley.

 Last updated: January 2, 2018